from dataclasses import dataclass

 class Text:

-score: float # Normalized editdistance between OCR and GS text
+input_tokens: float # Normalized editdistance between OCR and GS text score:

 A text file can be tokenized using the function process_text: